Safe and sound with Santander online

 The secure areas are where we keep personal information, which is why you have to enter a personal password and security number before we can give you access.
 For example, you'll use the secure areas of our site when you access your Santander accounts online or apply online for an account.

 You can identify secure areas by looking at the address in the top of your browser.
-A secure area's web address will begin https:// rather than the usual http:// and you can also tell this by the padlock symbol in the bottom right hand corner of your web browser.
+A secure area's web address will begin https:// rather than the usual http:// and you can also tell this by the padlock symbol in the top left of some web browsers.

 On top of this, any information you submit online is protected by data encryption.
 Your browser scrambles the information, which is later unscrambled when it gets to us.
 It cannot be read along the way.